Khufu: Pyramid complex

 The pyramid complex of Khufu was erected in the northeastern section of the plateau of Giza.
 It is possible that the lack of building space, the lack of local limestone quarries and the loosened ground at Dahshur forced Khufu to move north, away from the pyramid of his predecessor Sneferu.
 Khufu chose the high end of a natural plateau so that his future pyramid would be widely visible.
 Khufu decided to call his pyramid Akhet-Khufu (meaning "horizon of Khufu").

+Recent archeological studies suggest that a Nile connected harbor was functioning at Giza during Khufu's reign.
+Sediment cores from the floodplain show deposits consistent with an Old Kingdom port, which is also known as "Khufu's harbor".
+Researchers argue that this harbor likely allowed stones and supplies to be transported for the construction of Khufu's pyramid complex.

-The Great Pyramid has a base measurement of ca. 750 x 750 ft (≙ 230.4 x 230.4 m) and today a height of 455.2 ft.
+The Great Pyramid has a base measurement of c.
+750 x 750 ft (≙ 230.4 x 230.4 m) and today a height of 455.2 ft.
 Once it had been 481 ft high, but the pyramidion and the limestone casing are completely lost due to stone robbery.
 The lack of the casing allows a full view of the inner core of the pyramid.
 It was erected in small steps by more or less roughly hewn blocks of dark limestone.
 The casing was made of nearly white limestone.
 The outer surface of the casing stones were finely polished so the pyramid shimmered in bright, natural lime-white when new.
 The pyramidion might have been covered in electrum, but there is no archaeological proof of that.
 The inner corridors and chambers have walls and ceilings made of polished granite, one of the hardest stones known in Khufu's time.
 The mortar used was a mixture of gypsum, sand, pulverized limestone and water.

 The original entrance to the pyramid is on the northern side.
 Inside the pyramid are three chambers: at the top is the burial chamber of the king (the king's chamber), in the middle is the statue chamber (erroneously called the queen's chamber), and under the foundation is an unfinished subterranean chamber (underworld chamber).
 Whilst the burial chamber is identified by its large sarcophagus made of granite, the use of the "queen's chamber" is still disputed—it might have been the serdab of the Ka statue of Khufu.
 The subterranean chamber remains mysterious as it was left unfinished.
+The main metal used in the reign of Khufu was identified as arsenical copper / arsenical bronze, as identified in the settlement waste from his and Khafre's reign.
+It is harder than "pure" copper and more suitable for the tool production.